pwnfan/tagmark-py/README.md

 # convert from Diigo output(Chrome format) into TagMark json-lines format file tagmark_ui_data.jsonl
 (py311) ➜  tagmark_cli convert -i data/16400249_chrome_2023_04_24_0a65e.html -f diigo_chrome

-# actually not for convertion, but for refreshing Github repo information in the file tagmark_ui_data.jsonl
+# actually not for conversion, but for refreshing Github repo information in the file tagmark_ui_data.jsonl
-# and output into a new file new_tagmark_ui_data.jsonl
+# and output into a new file new_tagmark_ui_data.jsonl, however if the one Github repo information has been
+# updated less than 12 hours, it will not be refreshed this time
-(py311) ➜  tagmark_cli convert -i data/tagmark_ui_data.jsonl -f tagmark_jsonlines -o new_tagmark_ui_data.jsonl
+(py311) ➜  tagmark_cli convert -i data/tagmark_ui_data.jsonl -f tagmark_jsonlines -o new_tagmark_ui_data.jsonl -u 12
 ```

 #### Core Options Explantation and Design Details